carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 ```

-### Configure hosts
+### Hostnames Configuration
-To make it easier to identify machines in the cluster, lets change the hostname of the master node.
+To make it easier to identify machines in the cluster, lets change the hostname of the *master* node.
 Open the host file with:
 ```
 sudo vim /etc/hostname
 ```